- About DCC

 Academic Coaching and Transfer (ACT) Center

 The ACT Center provides holistic academic advisement for students including career and transfer planning.
 ACT coaches teach students the skills needed to choose a major and design an achievable academic plan.
 As students continue their studies at Dutchess, they can rely on ACT coaches to deliver academic and transfer programming that will expose them to a variety of occupational and scholastic opportunities.
 All students may utilize the ACT center.
 Students are urged to take the initiative in meeting early and regularly with their coach and to take full advantage of the advisement services that are available.
 It is the student’s responsibility to make certain that graduation requirements are met.

 Orientation For New Students

-To acquaint new full-time and part-time students with its educational philosophy, and standards, the College requires them to participate in an orientation program prior to their first semester at Dutchess.
-Orientation each semester consists of a comprehensive program for full- and part-time students in the week prior to the start of classes.
+To acquaint new full-time and part-time students with its educational philosophy, and standards, the College expects them to participate in an orientation program prior to their first semester at Dutchess.
+Orientation each semester consists of a comprehensive program for full- and part-time students.
 A club fair is held early in the semester to encourage involvement in extracurricular activities.

 The goals of orientation are:

 • To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organizations.

 • To assist them in taking full advantage of the opportunities offered by the College.